 The Boy in the Dress by David Walliams

 Possession of a position of authority guarantees nothing in terms of possession of ethics, rationality, or logical consistency.
-What happens when your preferences fly in the face of an authority’s arbitrary rules? [chapter book, ages 8 and up]
+What happens when your preferences fly in the face of an authority’s arbitrary rules? [middle grade, ages 8 and up]

 The House of Dies Drear by Virginia Hamilton

-In this classic middle grade novel (1968) – and terrific ghost story! – Thomas, a 13 year old African-american boy – discovers up close and personally just what escaped slaves faced in trying to wrest their freedom from “authorities” who enforced slavery as moral and legal. [chapter book, ages 9 and up]
+In this classic middle-grade novel (1968) – and terrific ghost story! – Thomas, a 13-year-old African-American boy – discovers up close and personally just what escaped slaves faced in trying to wrest their freedom from “authorities” who enforced slavery as moral and legal. [middle grade, ages 9 and up]

 Henry Climbs A Mountain by D. B. Johnson (In part about Thoreau’s choice of Civil Disobedience)